first season, second chapter

 Manzhuan: one of the ancient six mountain, western neighbour of Yiwu*

-Walong: an highly praised village that belongs to Manzhuan
+Walong: a highly praised village that belongs to Manzhuan

-*we spoke about the Yiwu three main areas: where would you place Manzhuan?
+*we talked about the three main areas of Yiwu: where would you place Manzhuan?
 With which characteristics?
 Let us know!

 Trees

-An ecological tea plantation is a former intensive plantation that was recovered in 5-8 years toward a forest environment; a forest plantation is a semi-wild tea garden where the tea trees grow freely in the under-forest; an ancient tree is an older tea tree aged 200-500 years (officially is 100 years of age) that grows in the under-forest.
+An ecological tea plantation is a former intensive plantation that recovered in 5-8 years toward a forest environment; a forest plantation is a semi-wild tea garden where tea trees grow freely in the under-forest; an ancient tree is an older tea tree that is 200-500 years old (officially 100 years old) and grows in the under-forest.

 How to brew

-We suggest to brew these pu'er shengpu teas in gaiwan or Yixing teapot, with a ratio of 1 gr. of tea every 20 ml of water.
+We suggest to brew these sheng pu'er teas using a gaiwan or Yixing teapot, with a ratio of 1 gram of tea leaves every 20 ml of water.

-Use quick infusions with boiling water starting from 10-15 seconds, increasing with each successive brew as needed.
+Use quick infusions with boiling water starting from 10-15 seconds, increasing the duration with each subsequent brew.

-We remind that gong brewing is purely subjective, and the parameters should be adapted to your vessels and personal taste.
+Please keep in mind that gongfu brewing is entirely subjective, and the specific parameters should be tailored to your vessels and personal preferences.

 A mesmerising travel

-We invite everyone of you to taste the teas at your own pace, creating your own maps of flavour for this wonderful area, which made the history of our beloved pu'er tea.
+We encourage each and every one of you to sample the teas at your own pace, and create your own flavour maps for this wonderful area, that shaped the history of our cherished pu'er tea.

-In the meanwhile, we look forward to hear from you in our community: click on the button below to access, and share your leaves journey with many other fellow drinkers.
+We look forward to hearing from you in our community: click on the button below to access, watch the recording and share your journey with many other fellow tea drinkers.

 Further leaves